Red Wine Beef Potjie

 Suitable For: Cold winter dinner

 Rich, hearty, and warm.
-This potjie is not your usual meat and veg, Jan Braai says “In Southern Africa, especially in our neighboring country of Namibia, there exists a strange yet common habit of mixing red wine with Coke and drinking that for pleasure.
-It’s called katemba and this phenomenon can also be experienced in other countries with similar climates to that of Namibia like Spain where it’s called kalimotxo.
-In this recipe, I changed the coke to ginger ale and it works just as well!
-While you may frown upon this at first, the fact of the matter is that this is a flavour combination that works very well, especially in a potjie with the meat Namibia is famous for, beef!
-I like to use a cut like chuck steak for this meal as it has a lot of flavour, can stand up to cooking for a while, and the intramuscular fat means the meat does not dry out too much.”
+This potjie is not your usual meat and veg.
+In Southern Africa, especially in Namibia, there exists a strange yet common habit of mixing red wine with Coke and drinking that for pleasure.
+It’s called katemba, and this phenomenon can also be experienced in other countries with similar climates, like Spain, where it’s called kalimotxo.
+In this recipe, the Coke is swapped out for ginger ale—and it works just as well!
+While you may frown upon this at first, the fact of the matter is that this is a flavour combination that works very well, especially in a potjie with the meat Namibia is famous for: beef.
+A cut like chuck steak is ideal for this meal, as it has a lot of flavour, can stand up to long cooking, and the intramuscular fat means the meat does not dry out too much.

 1.5 kg chuck steak (deboned and in cubes)